 Dependency overrides are rare and occur in unusual circumstances.
-Dependency overrides often involve an involuntary dissolution of the family or situations in which it would be harmful for the student to have contact with his or her parents.
-Examples include incarceration or institutionalization of both parents, an abusive home environment, abandonment and parent whereabouts unknown.
+Dependency overrides often involve an involuntary dissolution of the family or situations in which it would be harmful for the student to have contact with their parents.
+Examples include incarceration or institutionalization of both parents, abuse and abandonment.

 Death of the custodial parent is another scenario that sometimes qualifies for a dependency override.
-The student’s parents are divorced and the student is living with the custodial parent and a stepparent.
+Or if the student’s parents are divorced and the student is living with a custodial parent and a stepparent.
 If the custodial parent dies, the stepparent is no longer considered a parent for federal student aid purposes.
 The non-custodial parent then becomes responsible for completing the FAFSA.

 But, sometimes, a student has no financial support from or contact with the non-custodial parent for a long period of time.
 In such a situation, some colleges will use a dependency override to treat a student as an independent student.

-The U.S. Department of Education has provided guidance that precludes using a dependency override in some situations.
-None of the following criteria, alone or in combination, is sufficient for a college to performance a dependency override:
+The U.S. Department of Education has provided guidance for using a dependency override in some situations.
+None of the following criteria, alone or in combination, is sufficient for a college to make a dependency override:

 - The student is financially self-sufficient